matthewjlee/TwitterDemo/README.md

 Describe any challenges encountered while building the app.

 I had trouble getting the callback to work.
 When I followed the video guide, creating the URL using NSURL(string: "twitterdemo://oauth") always returned nil, which triggered the default callbackURL from twitter.
 I kept trying different things but nothing worked.
 When tried printing it, it still said nil.
 I tried testing the URL for a local path by having it create a url from the path "file:///Users/richarddu/Desktop/abc.html".
 This make NSURL not return nil, so I tried what I had before: "twitterdemo://oauth" and it magically works now."
 Edit: I took a screenshot of my two sets of code and saw that I had used \\ instead of //, which is why it was making the URL nil.
-Not knowing how to pass parameters into the Twitter api Forgetting how to dynamically resize tableview row heights
+I also didn't know how to pass parameters into twh Twitter api.
+I tried passing in parameters like we did for the Yelp api, but we actually needed to pass in dictionaries that contained the keys we wanted.
+Another issue was my tablecells were not resizing.
+But then I remembered that we did this before and found out that I needed to include UITableViewAutomaticDimension in the viewDidLoad function to make the cells resize during runtime.

 ## License